Keyboard shortcuts

 LECTURE ||--o{ TUTORIAL : "has many"

-TUTORIAL ||--o{ TUTORIAL_MEMBERSHIP : "has (to be created)"
+TUTORIAL ||--o{ TUTORIAL_MEMBERSHIP : "has (existing)"

 TUTORIAL_MEMBERSHIP }o--|| USER : "links to"